Home » DIY » furniture make overs » Painted Cottage Table

 She’s a vintage Duncan Phyfe; and except for the top being really trashed, super -sturdy and in great shape.

-but it’s nothing that a few coats of paint can’t fix.
+It’s nothing that a few coats of paint can’t fix.
 Not a bad find for $30!
 I could refinish her, but I think paint will be a lot easier.

 The leaves of the table top even drop down for space saving.

+Make sure to seal the table completely with a dueable finish.
+The legs will take a lot of wear and tear from feet and chairs.
 I think that color-blocking the table legs really gives it an unexpected pop, like they were dip-dyed.
 It’s fun to put a different twist on classic pieces like this Duncan-Phyfe drop leaf table.
 Creating a color-blocked look really added a nice bit of interest to this DIY dowel rod accent table.
 The legs are so cute with the Dip Dye Paint Technique.

 I thought a bit bold color was perfect for spring and I love the pattern.
 It will also hide when the kids spill, as we all know they will.